vijayphilip/PsExecRemoteWinEC2/README.md

 Requirements
 =================
-- Download the PsExec program from http://technet.microsoft.com/en-us/sysinternals/bb897553.aspx Or download PsExec.exe version 1.98 posted here.
+- Download the PsExec program from http://technet.microsoft.com/en-us/sysinternals/bb897553.aspx Or download PsExec.exe version 1.98 posted here
-- Download the batch script.
-- PsExec.exe  - remote process tool that allows an administrator to run processes on a remote system.
+- PsExec.exe  - remote process execution tool published by Mark Russinowich that allows an administrator to run processes on a remote system.
-- PsExecRemote.bat - script that automates the PsExec with ec2 information to run the remote exe/ batch script.
+- Download the batch script, PsExecRemote.bat - script that automates the PsExec with ec2 information to remotely run the exe/batch script.

 Remote EC2 Instance Setup / Info
 =================